tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop allows users to configure yield and trading engines either manually or through an optional guardrail configuration system.
 Regardless of configuration method, all strategy parameters must be explicitly authorized by the user prior to deposit and are enforced immutably for the duration of each cycle.

 The configuration layer determines how engines operate, but it does not alter vault ownership, settlement rules, profit verification logic, or withdrawal constraints.

 ---
+9.0.1 No Advice, Recommendation, or Suitability Determination

+YieldLoop does not provide investment advice, strategy recommendations, portfolio construction, or suitability determinations.

+Any configuration templates, parameter constraints, or rule sets provided by the protocol:
+• Do not assess user circumstances
+• Do not evaluate appropriateness
+• Do not recommend participation
+• Do not optimize outcomes
+• Do not rank strategies by desirability

+All configurations represent mechanical execution boundaries only.
+Users remain solely responsible for deciding whether and how to participate.

+---